 “Your home is your special place to live life.
 Whether you’re living in your dream home or a small apartment, the same rule should apply to getting yourself organizing: Make the most of the space you have.” – Melissa Michaels, Simple Organizing

 As many of you know, I’ve spent the last year writing “Just Open the Door: How One Invitation Can Change a Generation.”
 I’m passionate about encouraging women to embrace a life of welcome in their ordinary, everyday lives, but it’s so easy to allow the notion of social entertaining to hijack the true heart of hospitality.
 We assume we have to spit-shine our lives, our homes, our stories before we ever invite anyone over and I don’t know about you, but that will never happen for me.
-I’ll take real, authentic everyday life over that perfection.
+It’s a vulnerable place to be – opening our doors to those places that most represent us, but I’ll take real, authentic everyday life over perfection any day.

 Ever since I first started opening our door to family, friends, and yes, even strangers, the aspect of cleaning for guests and organizing has been one of the more difficult obstacles for me to overcome.
+I’m a free spirit and I need some of my Type A friends to come help me.
 I’ve always dreamed of a perfectly clean and organized home where everything has its assigned place.
 I’m still in awe of my friends that seem to have been born with the orderly gene where everything falls into place effortlessly.
 My mom has it and somehow our eldest daughter received it, but it may have skipped me a bit.
 I’ve tried.
 I’ve even done a “Clutter Countdown” series, which I re-read as I keep preaching to myself.

 As a young mom, I believed that lie that our house needed to be deep cleaned and perfectly spotless before anyone came over because heaven forbid, I wouldn’t want it looking like five children lived here right?
 (Even though they did.)
 Wrong!